KjellKod/metrics-and-insights/README.md

 *jira/*
 Scripts for extracting metrics from Jira.

-engineering_excellence.py: Script to extract engineering excellence metrics from Jira.
+- engineering_excellence.py: Script to extract engineering excellence metrics from Jira.
+It shows for each team and month the product focus, engineering excellence focus (debt reductino, critical work) and the annual average SO FAR of ee
 - cycle_time.py: Script to calculate cycle time metrics from Jira, based on when coding is finished until it's marked as released.
 - release_failure.py: Script extract all `Release` tickets, the linked tickets part of that release and whether or not the release was a failure.
 - released_tickets.py: Retrieve calculate amount of released tickets month-by-month.